linode/terraform-provider-linode/website/docs/d/lke_cluster.html.md

   * `id` - The ID of the Node Pool.

   * `type` - The linode type for all of the nodes in the Node Pool.
+See all node types [here](https://api.linode.com/v4/linode/types).

   * `count` - The number of nodes in the Node Pool.